Diane-4P/family-favourites/README.md

 The navigation menu links to the home, menu and contact pages.
 When the user hover over the links there is an underline and when a user is on the page the line shows which page you are on.

-There are also two action buttons to __Register/Login__ or to __Book a Table__.
+There are also two call to action buttons to __Register/Login__ or to __Book a Table__.
 When the user hovers over either button there is a line under the words.
 When a user is logged in or out then the user can see by the message just under the navigation section, which is always there.

 | Image | Description |
 | --- | --- |